ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_microbit.md

 This should display a progress bar in pyocd-gdbserver.

 <span class="tips">**Tip:** There is an example init script at the end.
-By adding "-x /path/to/initscript" to the GDB command, you can connect to pyOCD and load a program automatically.
+By adding `-x /path/to/initscript` to the GDB command, you can connect to pyOCD and load a program automatically.</span>

 The following command shows the location of the program counter:

     (gdb) x/x $pc
     0x0:	0x000007c0

-"x" is the command to inspect memory, "/i" is the format and "$pc" is the address. "help x" gives you more format options.
+`x` is the command to inspect memory, `/i` is the format and `$pc` is the address. `help x` gives you more format options.

 By pressing Enter, you can display the four following bytes:

     (gdb)
     0x4:	0x000006d1

 This is the entry point address of the firmware.
 The first four bytes are its stack location.
-You can step instructions with ''si''.
+You can step instructions with `si`.

 You can now start executing the image.
 Except for a hardfault, it should keep rolling until you interrupt it, with Control+C.